jdb-sh/public/ksonnet/calico/README.md

 # Calico Ksonnet Library for Kubernetes
-A configurable Calico DaemonSet for Kubernetes using ksonnet.
+A configurable Calico ksonnet library for deployment to Kubernetes based on [Calico Version v3.3.1](https://docs.projectcalico.org/v3.3/releases#v3.3.1).

+Currently only supports insecure connection to the Kubernetes etcd datastore.

 > NOTE: This project is *alpha* stage.
 Flags, configuration, behaviour and design may change significantly in following releases.